 A cloud data warehouse that enables companies to capture, process, analyse and predict in a cost-efficient, scalable and secure manner.
 The upfront infrastructure costs for hardware, staffing and planning are also significantly lower with cloud data migration, making the digital transformation journey lean and scalable from the start.

 Datatonic is an award-winning technology consultancy specialized in Google Cloud Data Warehouse and Data Lake Migration.
-See how we built a future-proof data lake for LKQ across their 20 European markets.
+See how we built a future-proof data lake for LKQ across its 20 European markets.